al. Niepodległości 208

 The 10th session of European Population Committee (CAHP) held on 1-2 December 2005 was the last session of that Committee.
 The participants of the session were informed that as a result of decisions taken at the Third Summit of the Council of Europe held in Warsaw, the General Secretary of the Council of Europe suspended the activity of the European Population Committee as of the end 2005.

-Cooperation with the Demographic Sciences Committee of the Polish Academy of Sciences, Polish Demographic Association, Central Statistical Office, higher education institutions and scientific associations in developing research and promoting demographic knowledge.
+Cooperation with the Demographic Sciences Committee of the Polish Academy of Sciences, Polish Demographic Association, Statistics Poland, higher education institutions and scientific associations in developing research and promoting demographic knowledge.

 On the initiative of the Government Population Council the First Demographic Congress took place in Poland from September 2001 to November 2002 under the honorary auspices of President of Poland with the honorary Committee consisting of the state authorities (Presidents of both chambers of the Polish Parliament (the Sejm and the Senate) and the Prime Minister of the Polish Republic) as well as the Primate of Poland.

 The Congress was convened to create conditions for promoting the continuity of generations and integrity of the society.
 At present in Poland there are a number of new developments including demographic ones that will certainly influence the future of the nation.
 The major objectives of the Congress were the following: